The-Software-Guild/Workshop-Linux/README.md

 	- First, read the man for `xargs`
 	- `grep -lrw hello . | xargs sed -i 's/\bhello\b/new/g'`

 16. Intall a common web server, such as httpd, and start it.
+If on AWS, open port 80 in AWS security settings
 `sudo yum install httpd`
 `sudo systemctl start httpd`
 - Now read the man page for `netstat`.
 Find out how to display listening ports.
 You should see port 80 (or http)